01

 08

 P3AK's architecture is correct.
 The gaps are production readiness, not design.
-No CI/CD.
+Default-encrypt and gitleaks are now shipped.
+Remaining: No CI/CD.
 No formal pen test.
 No automated key rotation.
 No load benchmarks.
-That's a QA and security engineering engagement.
-Here's the exact work.
+A complete security testing framework spec is ready at spec/security-testing-framework-v1.md — 11 sections, every test command documented, ready to execute day one.

 Production Hardening